The Good: Acting, Character, Special effects

 [Knowing that VHS is essentially a dead medium, it's worth looking into Star Trek: The Next Generation - The Complete Fifth Season on DVD, which is also a better economical choice than buying the VHS.
 Read my review of the fifth season by clicking here!

-For other Star Trek episode, DVD or film reviews, please check out my index page on the subject by clicking here!
+For other Star Trek episode, movie or DVD set reviews, please visit my index page by clicking here!